 How do I get paid as a contractor in the Netherlands?

-There are several ways to get paid as a contractor in the Netherlands, and the best choice will depend on how long or frequent your contracts are, and whether you are experienced with contracting internationally.
+There are several ways to get paid while contracting in the Netherlands.
+The best choice will depend on how long or frequent your contracts are, and whether you are experienced with contracting internationally.

 Work as a freelancer